 – Sun is exactly at the Apuseni Mts azimuth (Pic.
 57) and inversion takes place.

-Imagine, that the view, which you see now is mostly covered by the thick haze deck, typical for inversion.
+Imagine, that the view, that you see now is mostly covered by the thick haze deck, typical for inversion.
 The plain behind the Zlaty Stol peak is smooth and tends to reflect the sunlight.
 When Sun is exactly above the Apuseni Mountains, then light reflection occurs along with the angle of incidence.
 If these far mountains are not covered by snow, which happens only rarely at that time, they can be better visible then.
 However, as I mentioned above, shaded snow won’t be a big problem, as it reflects only the light diffused in the atmosphere, which is much less bright than the solar one.
 In general, the situation would look as per the pattern below (Pic.
 58).

 Basically, we need to know, that the high level of the inversion won’t be really helpful in this case, as the mountain silhouette is shrunk this time.
 I will explain it more in the future.
 Now, just elaborate on the pattern above.
 The combination of shaded Apuseni Mountains and haze deck reflecting the biggest amount of light should emphasize the contrast, cutting off the mountain silhouette.
 The horizon beyond these mountains will be the brightest, as its located straight under the Sun.
 The only thing, which can hinder the observer before seeing the mountain is the most intensive light scattering on the “free atmosphere” molecules.

 These two instances don’t mean that this vista is not possible during the other conditions, which the best example comes from the Kralova Hol’a peak, when recently this group of mountains was seen (Pic.
 59).
-When Sun is located more west of the southern azimuth, then snowed Apuseni mountains start to reflect the light, and so forth.5.
+When Sun is located west of the southern azimuth, then snowed Apuseni mountains start to reflect the light, and so forth.5.
 CONCLUSIONS

-This wide report shows light reflection behavior with the appliance to seeing the long-distance features.
-Basic on my own observations I found, that the illuminated sea can be a reason for extended visual range.
+This wide report shows light reflection behavior with the appliance to see the long-distance features.
+Basic on my own observations I found, that the illuminated sea can be a reason for the extended visual range.
 Firstly, the contrast triangle can make somewhat an illusion of haze reduction, where the horizon appears a bit darker, which lifts up the contrast of distant features with a strongly illuminated water body making them slightly better visible.
-Secondly, the illuminated sea reflects the light better than any landmass, except for the glaciated area, which features higher albedo. threading this way, the contrast between any landmass and lit up water body tends to be higher, allowing an observer to spot the distant features, that wouldn’t be normally seen under these weather conditions.
-It’s not an as big change as during the sunrise/sunset transition or total solar eclipse phenomena, because there is rather no shadow role in it, and both sea and land, and horizon sky beyond is illuminated.
+Secondly, the illuminated sea reflects the light better than any landmass, except for the glaciated area, which features a higher albedo. threading this way, the contrast between any landmass and lit up water body tends to be higher, allowing an observer to spot the distant features, that wouldn’t be normally seen under these weather conditions.
+It’s not a big change as during the sunrise/sunset transition or total solar eclipse phenomena, because there is rather no shadow role in it, and both sea and land, and the horizon sky beyond are illuminated.
 Saying “rather” I mean, that the shadowed areas seen on the water surface don’t impact this process unless the shadow doesn’t appear too often, where this phenomenon is effectively gone.

 According to my observations done in Lake District National Park, the difference is haze-dependant, likewise in the example of the total solar eclipse.
-General lack of the light transition process driven by lack of shadow (except for small shaded areas on the sea at the line between observer and distant object) makes much less harsh differences in the visual range changes.
+A general lack of the light transition process driven by lack of shadow (except for small shaded areas on the sea at the line between observer and distant object) makes much less harsh differences in the visual range changes.
 Bringing my example from the Lake District I would say, that the visibility threshold has been pushed about 50km ahead.
 It corresponds to the third-fourth value of the beta attenuation coefficient changes, known from the situation with the solar eclipse.
 The biggest visual range extension applies only to the plane of incidence, where the light reflection builds the strongest contrast.

 Apart from the water, a similar phenomenon happens with layered haze.
-It can happen in a similar way, because the light reflection is not as big as on water, although the haze deck has bigger albedo.
-Nonetheless, it requires further observation and studies, especially in the situations, where the distant objects are located nearby the human contrast sensitivity threshold, which often happens during the observation of the extremely distant landscape features.
+It can happen in a similar way, because the light reflection is not as big as on water, although the haze deck has a bigger albedo.
+Nonetheless, it requires further observation and studies, especially in situations, where the distant objects are located nearby the human contrast sensitivity threshold, which often happens during the observation of extremely distant landscape features.

 - Lynch D.K., Livingston W., Color and Light in Nature, Cambridge Univ.
 Press 1995